npcnixel/leetcode-to-anki-go/README.md

 ## Features

 - **Complete HTML to Anki Conversion**: Transforms saved LeetCode pages into ready-to-import Anki packages
-- **Personalized Learning**: Captures your unique solution approaches with original comments and code style
 - **Image Preservation**: Maintains diagrams and illustrations from problem descriptions
 - **Batch Processing**: Process multiple problems at once by adding HTML files to the input folder
 - **Incremental Updates**: Adding new problems and importing .apkg only creates cards that didn't exist in previously imported Anki collection